1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 A delimiter is a character or sequence of characters used to separate SQL instructions in a script.
 By default, MySQL uses the semicolon (;

-When you create a function, procedure or trigger, you often need to use multiple SQL instructions inside the block BEGIN...END
+When you create a function, procedure, or trigger, you often need to use multiple SQL statements within the BEGIN...END

-) being also used to complete these internal instructions, MySQL could interpret the first semicolon as the end of the function definition, which would result in a syntax error.
-To circumvent this problem, you need to change the delimiter during the function definition.
+) is also used to terminate these internal statements, MySQL might interpret the first semicolon as the end of the function definition, resulting in a syntax error.
+To avoid this issue, you must change the delimiter during the function definition.

 Create a simple function using custom delimiters

-Before setting the function, you must tell MySQL that you are going to use another delimiter.
+Before defining the function, you must tell MySQL that you will use a different delimiter.
 In the example below, $$

 DELIMITER $$

-With the new delimiter in place, you can now set your function.
+With the new delimiter in place, you can now define your function.
 The CREATE FUNCTION

-includes the body of the function, where you can use internal SQL instructions separated by semicoloned dots without this causing problems:
+includes the body of the function, where you can use internal SQL statements separated by semicolons without any issues:

 CREATE FUNCTION hello_world()